Mind-Paced Speaking: A Dual-Brain Approach to Real-Time Reasoning in Spoken Language Models: Conclusion

 \section{Conclusion}

 This paper proposes the MPS method, which enables SLMs to possess the ability to think while speaking.
 Inspired by the human thinking and response mechanism, we use a Formulation Brain LLM to continuously generate think segments, pacing the Articulation Brain LLM to utilize historical and current think segments, as well as historical responses, to generate current response segment, ensuring semantic coherence.
 Experimental results on mathematical reasoning and speech conversation tasks show that the proposed method significantly outperforms direct response methods and existing think-while-speaking methods.
 It achieves performance comparable or even better than methods that complete thinking before responding, while greatly reducing response latency.
 The proposed method breaks through the limitations of existing interleaved thinking and response-based think-while-speaking methods and provides an effective reference for researching real-time dialogue consistent with human thinking and response mechanisms.
+MPS also serves as the methodology behind our released Step-Audio R1.1 system.